-The Equal Credit Opportunity Act (ECOA) prohibits credit discrimination on the basis of race, color, religion, national origin, sex, marital status, age, or whether you get public assistance.
-Creditors may ask you for most of this information in certain situations, but they may not use it when deciding whether to give you credit or when setting the terms of your credit.
+The ECOA forbids credit discrimination on the basis of race, color, religion, national origin, sex, marital status, age, or whether you receive income from a public assistance program.
+Creditors may ask you for most of this information in certain situations, but they may not use it as a reason to deny you credit or to set the terms of your credit.
 They are never allowed to ask your religion.
-Everyone who participates in the decision to grant credit or in setting the terms of that credit, including real estate brokers who arrange financing, must follow the provisions of the ECOA.
+Everyone who participates in the decision to grant credit or in setting the terms of that credit, including real estate brokers who arrange financing, must comply with the ECOA.

-The Fair Housing Act (FHA) prohibits discrimination in all aspects of residential real-estate related transactions, including:
+The FHA forbids discrimination in all aspects of residential real-estate related transactions, including:

 - selling, brokering, or appraising residential real estate; and

-- selling or renting a dwelling.
+- selling or renting a place to live

 - consider reliable public assistance income the same way as other income.